Skip to main content

 Download the Access Points report in SmartRec to view every scan over a period of time.
 In-depth details on scans made with the Avigilon Alta app and/or RFID tags are limited, so be sure to check out the Avigilon Alta Controller's Activity Dashboard and leverage the Reports section for more insights on those entries.

-What Access Management tools can be used with Avigilon Alta?
+2. Which Access Management features can be used with Avigilon Alta?

 ✔️ Subscription activities are supported.

-❗ ❗ Multipasses must be used with caution.
+Multipasses must be used with caution.
 Avigilon Alta doesn't support deducting a multipass with each use.
-We recommend using individual, unlimited multipasses when granting access with Avigilon Alta technology.
-Please reach out to support@amilia.com if you have any questions.
+Click here for recommendations.

 Avigilon Alta's access control solution is best for these types of organizations: